GouravKr128/Stream_Processing_Pipeline_with_SCD_Type_2_Implementation/README.md

    - Auditability: An ingestion_time column is appended to every record for tracking and downstream watermarking.

 4. Data Modelling & Warehousing (Gold Layer)
-   - Used watermarking mechanism to read only new records from silver layer since the last successful execution.
+   - Incremental Processing - Used watermarking mechanism to read only new records from silver layer since the last successful execution.
-   - Implemented SCD Type 2 to track historical changes in patient demographics.
+   - SCD Type 2 - Implemented SCD Type 2 to track historical changes in patient demographics.
 Used a Hash-based comparison (SHA-256) to detect changes in dimension tables.
    - Transforms the cleaned data into a Star Schema designed for BI and reporting.
    - Star Schema Design:
         - Dim_Patient: Historical tracking of patient details.
         - Dim_Department: Deduplicated list of hospital departments.
         - Fact_Tbl: High-performance table capturing metrics like length_of_stay_hours and is_currently_admitted status.
-   - Azure Synapse Analytics: External tables are created in Synapse to provide a SQL interface over the Delta Lake, allowing analysts to query the Gold layer using SQL.
+   - Warehousing - External tables are created in Azure Synapse to provide a SQL interface over the Delta Lake, allowing analysts to query the Gold layer using SQL.